JCMexplains/writing-for-success-2023/textbook.md

 - group: a large category (text, data, audiovisual, or online)
 - category: a smaller category (online contains social media, webpages, and websites)
-- type: a still smaller category (social meida category contains tweets, Instagram posts, etc.)
+- type: a still smaller category (social media category contains tweets, Instagram posts, etc.)

 We will follow this organization.

 As general notes:

 - APA 6 asked for the city of publication for books, but APA 7 no longer does.
-- APA 6 also asked for the words "Retreived from" before URLs, but APA 7 no longer does.
+- APA 6 also asked for the words "Retrieved from" before URLs, but APA 7 no longer does.

 These days, nearly all sources are online.
 The older way to give a link to an online source uses a "URL."
 The newer way, which APA 7 prefers, uses a "DOI."
-A *URL* (uniform resource locater) is the official name for a "link": what you type in your browser to go to a webpage.
+A *URL* (uniform resource locator) is the official name for a "link": what you type in your browser to go to a webpage.
 Because URLs often change, groups like the APA now prefer you to include something called a *DOI*: a "digital object identifier."

 A DOI is designed to never change.
 If you enter it ten years from now, it should take you to the exact same article.
 Some people think that most of the hard work of creating a References section will be unnecessary if DOIs really take off: the DOI will be all you need.
 (A DOI is similar to what we used to call a "permalink," but the DOI system has been carefully built from the ground up to be comprehensive in a way that permalinks are not.)